 It was 1889 when five Benedictine Sisters answered the call for teachers in the small German village of San Antonio, Florida.
 These brave souls traveled by train to Jacksonville and then either by horse and cart or oxen and cart!
 Arriving on February 28th in what was the middle of no where, the Sisters began teaching the very next day!
 The original convent for the Benedictine Sisters of Florida, across the square in San Antonio, was built to be a hotel.
 It was a large three story frame building.
-Early on the townsfolk didn’t want a hotel because of the “kind of people” it might draw.
-So when the Sisters came in 1889 it was given to them to be their convent and boarding academy.
+Early on the townsfolk decided they didn’t want a hotel because of the “kind of people” it might draw.
+So when the Sisters came it was given to them to be their convent and boarding academy.

-In 1911 when we acquired property in the town of St. Leo, the Sisters didn’t have money to build so they decided to move the building the half mile uphill.
+In 1911 when property was acquired in the town of St. Leo, the Sisters didn’t have money to build so they decided to move the building to their land, half a mile uphill.
 Most said it couldn’t be done.
 Mother Rose Marie, a woman of small stature but great determination, proved them wrong.
-She hired a minister from Tampa who worked in construction during the week to accomplish the move.
+She hired a minister from Tampa who worked in construction during week days to accomplish the move.

-The original Monastery was built in 1889.
+This our original Monastery was built in 1889.
 Made of wood, it served us well for seventy years.
-It was condemned in the late 1950’s so the students and Sisters moved in with local families while our second home was constructed.
+It was condemned in the late 1950’s so the students and Sisters moved in with local families while our second home was constructed (pictured below).
 That edifice was first occupied in 1960 by the Sisters and their Holy Name Academy students.

 In the years to come, the academy’s student body became too small to be feasible and after Vatican II many religious left their Communities.
 The Benedictine Sisters’ three story old building became a financial and logistical challenge.
 After five-years of prayer and strategic planning, the Sisters decided to build in 2012 a smaller, more appropriate monastery for their needs.
 Fortunately, they owned the property (previously their orange grove) across the street.
 And so our beautiful new Holy Name Monastery and home was built with the Sisters excitedly moving in (pictured below) on August 17, 2014.
 Our new Guest Wing was completed in 2016.

-Although our founding Sisters’ great legacy in Florida is education, our journey in the years that followed is a continuous one of listening and responding to the community and its needs, adapting accordingly and growing.
+Although our founding Sisters’ great legacy is education, our journey is a continuous one of listening and responding to the community and its needs – adapting accordingly and growing.

 The Sisters came to this area to “begin a great work” of staffing a Catholic educational center.
 Our history attests to our commitment to this work.
 We operated Holy Name Academy from 1889 until its closing in 1964 and St. Benedict’s Preparatory School for Boys from 1929 to 1959.